-Cornerstone is a Scottsdale addiction treatment center that saves lives.
+Cornerstone is a Scottsdale addiction rehab that saves lives.
 The reality is that, over time, addiction can take a tremendous toll on everything it touches.
 Addiction leaves no aspect of your life untouched, whether it’s your mental health, physical health, relationships, or finances.

 Cornerstone Healing Center is a leading Arizona drug rehab that understands how addiction impacts lives.
-We’ve created a treatment program that heals the things that addiction destroys the most, which you may believe are beyond repair.
+We’ve created addiction programs that heal the things that addiction destroys the most, which you may believe are beyond repair.

 We are committed to sustainable long-term results.
 Our team works alongside clients, offering compassion, trust, and high-quality treatment.
-We want to send you the message that there is hope; you are never too broken to start your journey of healing and enter into a new world of recovery.
+We want to send you the message that there is hope; you are never too broken to start your healing journey and enter a new world of recovery.

 Trauma-informed therapy focuses on providing our patients with a compassionate and supportive environment where the patients, the staff, family, and friends, are all healing.

 This type of therapy creates a feeling of togetherness that helps individuals overcome their trauma without feeling shame, guilt, or isolation.
 Guiding our patients to overcome their trauma, or events that severely affected them, can improve their chances of success in recovery.

 It can also divert their attention to making healthier choices, which includes creating an option to walk away from hurt memories and refusing to rely on drugs to distract themselves from their pain.

 Our therapists help clients identify and process traumatic events in their lives that have come to shape who they are today.
 Identifying trauma develops a treatment plan where the main focus is on helping the client overcome the traumatic experiences.

 The aim is that their trauma no longer has a hold over their day to day life.
 We have seen it time and time again, once traumatic wounds have been identified and processed thoroughly, our clients make great strides in their recovery.